'Enough is enough' — UN asked to monitor Egypt human rights | DW | 03.02.2022

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-More than 170 members of the European Parliament have signed a letter calling on the UN to take a closer look at human rights in Egypt.
+More than 170 European politicians have signed a letter calling on the UN to take a closer look at human rights in Egypt.

 Almost one year since 32 countries delivered a joint declaration of concern to the United Nations about human rights in Egypt, another similar message has been sent.

-Members of the European Parliament from 13 countries published an open letter on Thursday addressed to the foreign ministers of their own countries, as well as to ambassadors to the United Nation's Human Rights Council, or UNHRC.
+Politicians from 13 nations and the European Parliament published an open letter on Thursday addressed to the foreign ministers of their own countries, as well as to ambassadors to the United Nation's Human Rights Council, or UNHRC.
 The letter was signed by 175 politicians.

 The UNHRC holds three sessions every year, each of which last between three and four weeks.
 The open letter asks that during the next session, which will be held throughout March, delegates from the 47 current member countries consider establishing a special human rights monitoring and reporting mechanism focused on Egypt.